jeroenvanhattem/jeroenvanhattem/README.md

 ## What I've been working on?<br/>
 I've been working on various things.<br/>
-🥙 My graduation internship at Social Brothers<br/>
+🥙 My graduate internship at Social Brothers<br/>
 📅 My side project called [Dashy](https://dashy.me).
 Something beautiful is in the works.<br/>
 🙋🏻‍♂️ My personal website at [jeroenvanhattem.io](https://jeroenvanhattem.io).
 I made this website while learning React, so it doesn't look that good at the moment.<br/>